kasslent/clc-digital-skills/_lessons/module-5.1.md

 ![]({{ site.img }}/module4/seo-goal-completion.png)

-- Domain Authority - a score developed by [Moz]() that predicts how well a website will rank on search engine result pages (SERP).
-Domain authority uses a 0 to 100 logarithmic scale.
-A high domain authority score means your complete website (all the pages on your domain) have the potential to rank well in search engine results.
-Use [Moz Bar Extension]() to find.
+- Domain Authority - a score developed by [Moz](https://moz.com/) that predicts how well a website will rank on search engine result pages (SERP).
+Domain authority uses a scale from 0 to 100.
+A high domain authority score means your  website has the potential to rank well in search engine results.
+Use [Moz Bar Extension](https://chrome.google.com/webstore/detail/mozbar/eakacpaijcpapndcfffdgphdiccmpknp?hl=en) to find your Domain Authority score.

 </div>